Hawaii Jewish Needs Assessment 2021

 Alexander Ben Abraham Singer Scholarship

-The purpose of the scholarship is to subsidize Jewish children to experience a Jewish camp over the summer.
-Preference will be given to applicants going to a camp on the mainland, in Israel or another overseas location.
-Application Requirements: Applicants must be between the ages of 12 to 18 and/or not yet a high school graduate.
+Applications for the Alexander Ben Abraham Singer Scholarship are now available.
+The purpose of the scholarship is to financially assist Hawai`i’s Jewish youth to experience a Jewish camp in the U.S. Mainland or in Israel, or to travel to Israel for an educational program.
+Applicants must be between the ages of 12 to 18 and/or not yet a high school graduate.
 Priority will be given to first time Singer Scholarship applicants.
-Applications must be received by May 25th.
-Please use this link to download the application form.
+In addition, applications from those individuals who have graduated high school and are applying to the Birthright Israel Program will be considered.
+Applications must be received by April 11th.
+Please use this link to download the application.
+It can be completed on-line or printed and completed by hand.

 The Michael & Anita Siegel One Happy Camper Fund